Zaynulla Rasulev: Life

-While still in his student years, Zaynulla became interested in Sufism.
+While still in his student years, Zaynulla Rasulev (Zeynullah Resûlî in Turkish) became interested in Sufism.
 In 1859, he joined the Sufi order of Naqshbandi.
-Received individual instruction from sheikh Ahmed Ziyaüddin Gümüşhanevi in Istanbul in 1869–1870, from whom received the Ijazah, or the authorization to teach Sufi Naqshbandi's doctrine.
-Made a hajj.
-After returning to Bashkortostan, introduced several innovations into the local Sufi practices: singing zikr aloud, the observance of Mawlid, (the birthday of the Islamic prophet Muhammad), wearing prayer beads etc.
+He received individual instruction from sheikh Ahmed Ziyaüddin Gümüşhanevi in Istanbul in 1869–1870, from whom received the Ijazah, or the authorization to teach Sufi Naqshbandi's doctrine.
+He then made a hajj.
+After returning to Bashkortostan, he introduced several innovations into the local Sufi practices: singing zikr aloud, the observance of Mawlid, (the birthday of the Islamic prophet Muhammad), wearing prayer beads and more.

-Endured persecution for preaching Sufizm: the local conservative mullahs and the officials of mainstream Islam accused him of disseminating heresy and undermining activity aiming at the authorities in power.
+He endured persecution for preaching Sufism: the local conservative mullahs and the officials of mainstream Islam accused him of disseminating heresy and undermining activity aiming at the authorities in power.
 Upon their written denunciation, Zaynulla Rasulev got arrested and sent to exile.
-Served his exile successively in Zlatoust (eight months), Nikolsk, Vologda Oblast (1873-1876) and Kostroma (1876-1881).
+He served his exile successively in Zlatoust (eight months), Nikolsk, Vologda Oblast (1873-1876) and Kostroma (1876-1881).

 In 1881, he returned from exile and resumed his activity as a religious leader in the village of Aqquzha in Bashkortostan.
 He did a second hajj.
 Since 1884, Rasulev took the post of the Imam of the town mosque in Troitsk.
 He subsequently founded the madrasah of Rasuliya, one of the first jadidi educational institution in the Urals.
-He had numerous disciples and followers, and became a most influential Muslim leaders in Russia.
+He had numerous disciples and followers, and became an influential Muslim leader in Russia.

 Zaynulla Rasulev died on February 2, 1917.
 He is buried in the old Muslim cemetery in Troitsk.

 Numerous legends are preserved in the Bashkir public memory about the miracles and healings performed by Zaynulla Rasulev.

 His son, Gabdurakhman Rasulev, also became a Bashkir religious leader.